 Go online and check that you’re getting the lowest possible prices for things like your car and health insurance.
 Make sure that you can’t reduce your energy bills by switching to a different supplier.

 Don’t forget to compare your loan options too.
-Just like any other products, loans come in many different shapes and sizes, and you’ll need to make sure you’re getting the one with the best interest rate.
-Sites such as Readies can help make your life easier when it comes to loan comparison.
+Just like any other product, loans come in many different shapes and sizes, and you’ll need to make sure you’re getting the one with the best interest rate.

 4. Have a Savings Fund and an Emergency Fund